 - Social Issues in Nursing

-One of the biggest differences at this level of nursing education is that you have greater options in terms of course selection, which allows you to specialize your MSN.
+One of the biggest differences at this level of nursing education is that you have greater options in terms of course selection, which allows you to specialize in your MSN.
 You will be exposed to more electives related to your desired focus area, which could be a certain type of nursing (leading you to become an APRN) or could introduce you to an alternative career in nursing (health policy, education, or something else).
 Obtaining a graduate degree in nursing helps open you up to career opportunities in advanced practice as well as leadership.
 Nurses that hold a Master’s degree make over 10% more than nurses that hold a Bachelor’s degree.

 You will also be exposed to additional clinical hours in an MSN program.
 If you are going into an area of advanced practice, much of those clinical hours will be focused on that specific area.